arlemoine/CMPS401/Project/docs/message_protocol.md

 ### 2. GameRoom

-Handles operations related to game room management.
+Handles operations related to joining or leaving a game room.
+To join a room, use the keyword "join." **If the room does not exist**, it will be created.
+To leave a room, use the keyword "leave."

 **Example:**